 If you have any questions about this report or concerning your water utility, please contact Bill White system operator at (570) 658-3647 or Missy Moyer at (570) 658-4755.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the first Wednesday of each quarter at 6:00 at the borough building.
+They are held on the first Wednesday of March, September and November at 6:00 PM and the first Wednesday at 7:00 PM at the borough building.

 McClure Municipal Authority routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2021.
+This table shows the results of our monitoring for the period of January 1st to December 31st,2023.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791).